zhoukejun/k210_uarths_baremetal/README.md

-This project is K210 uarths baremetal test.
+This project is Canaan Kendryte K210 uarths baremetal test.
-Testing on Sipeed Maiduino board.
+Testing on Sipeed Maixduino board.